 As a Caribbean Climate Resilience Stanback Fellow, I worked on EDF's Fisheries and Oceans team in their San Fransisco office.
 I designed a large-scale poster on mangrove creek restoration and contributed to a national mangrove restoration roadmap for The Bahamas.
 I also co-wrote a blog post about EDF’s work in participatory mapping for blue bond milestones in Belize and assisted with grant writing for funding the designation of a new protected area in Belize.

-I developed and delivered a workshop series to Comisión Nacional de Áreas Naturales Protegidas (CONANP) and Corales Vivos employees in Spanish on data science, R coding, and fish identification, working towards the capacity-building goals of Cozumel National Marine Park’s management plan and Coral Reef Alliance’s reef restoration projects.
+At the Mexican National Commission of Natural Protected Areas (CONANP), I developed and delivered a Spanish workshop series to marine park employees on data science, R coding, and fish identification, working towards the capacity-building goals of Cozumel National Marine Park’s management plan and Coral Reef Alliance’s reef restoration projects.
 We covered topics such as data transformation, biodiversity analyses, and data visualization.
+I additionally contributed to MPA management needs through organizing permitting paperwork, conducting scientific dives to monitor reef fish and invertebrates, and participating in marine park surveillance.

 As a Bilingual Naturalist at the Monterey Bay Aquarium, I delivered presentations to international audiences of over 500 on marine conservation topics like deep sea mining, sustainable fisheries, wildlife rehabilitation, ocean plastics, and climate change.
 I provided exhibit interpretation in Spanish and English to increase accessibility and inclusivity.

-As a dive instructor for Blue Endeavors, I teach marine ecology and train middle and high school students in research diving in Monterey and on expeditions worldwide.
+As a dive instructor for Blue Endeavors, I taught marine ecology and trained middle and high school students in research diving in Monterey and on expeditions worldwide.
 I lead dives using underwater survey methods and reef restoration techniques.
-On a recent expedition to Roatan, I helped train local students in diving skills to work towards the goal of becoming divemasters.
+On an expedition to Roatan, I helped train local students in diving skills to work towards the goal of becoming divemasters.
 I also acted as a Spanish-English interpreter for Honduran students and U.S. dive professionals.
-As a Science Communication Intern, I wrote ocean conservation project briefs, blog posts, social media posts, and literature reviews.
+I also wrote ocean conservation project briefs, blog posts, social media posts, and literature reviews.

 The Sunflower Star Lab aims to restore California kelp forests by reintroducing the sunflower star, a keystone species.
-As a lab volunteer, I cultivate bat stars and purple urchins by maintaining algae culture growth, monitoring algae growth by taking cell counts, and feeding this algae to the echinoderms.
-I also monitor their growth by taking larvae counts and measurements, and build new lab equipment.
+As a lab volunteer, I cultivated bat stars and purple urchins by maintaining algae culture growth, monitoring algae growth by taking cell counts, and feeding this algae to the echinoderms.
+I also monitored their growth by taking larvae counts and measurements, and built new lab equipment.

 As a Development Intern for Coral Reef Alliance, I researched facts and figures about coral reefs for external publications, wrote for the CORAL blog, created marine conservation posts for social media, and compiled information on grants.
 I also increased fundraising by using Salesforce and Excel to build donor profiles, fundraised for CORAL’s silent auction, and reached out to Facebook funders.
 By initiating contact with mid-level donors and cultivating relationships, I increased donation amounts by 66%.